Meet the Garbage Gals!

 I practice sustainability by refusing to own a car.

-• EVENTS TEAM
+• EVENTS COMMITTEE

 I’m a lover of the outdoors, born and raised in Minnesota.
 You can find me outside in any season, making the most of both the sunny and snowy days!